Jeep Grand Cherokee (WJ): Detroit Diesel/VM Motori

 The 3.1 liter turbo-diesel on the 1999 Grand Cherokee was developed in conjunction with Detroit Diesel/VM Motori.
 It has an electronic injection pump, electronically controlled, vacuum-actuated exhaust gas recirculation and a special catalyst to control oxides of nitrogen (NOx).
-Manufactured in Cento, Italy, at 13,000 units per year.
+It was manufactured in Cento, Italy, at 13,000 units per year.
 It was available in European models and met the European stage III emissions.